dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 > No answer required

-13. **Following completion of the privilege escalation a new session will be opened.
+13. **Following completion of the privilege escalation, a new session will be opened.
 Interact with it now using the command `sessions SESSION_NUMBER`**

 ![Checking Available Sessions](images/thm-ice/checking-sessions.png)

 > No answer required

 14. **We can now verify that we have expanded permissions using the command `getprivs`.
-What permission listed allows us to take ownership of files ?**
+What permission listed allows us to take ownership of files?**

 ![Listing available Privileges|210](images/thm-ice/available-privileges.png)

 > SeTakeOwnershipPrivilege

-### Step 5 : Looting
+### Step 5: Looting

-1. **Prior to further action, we need to move to a process that actually has the permissions that we need to interact with the lsass service, the service responsible for authentication within Windows.
+1. **Before further action, we need to move to a process that has the permissions that we need to interact with the lsass service, the service responsible for authentication within Windows.
 First, let's list the processes using the command `ps`.
 Note, we can see processes being run by `NT AUTHORITY\SYSTEM` as we have escalated permissions (even though our process doesn't).**

 ![Target System Processes](images/thm-ice/target-osint-2.png)

 > No answer required

-2. **In order to interact with lsass we need to be 'living in' a process that is the same architecture as the lsass service (x64 in the case of this machine) and a process that has the same permissions as lsass.
+2. **To interact with lsass we need to be 'living in' a process that is the same architecture as the lsass service (x64 in the case of this machine) and a process that has the same permissions as lsass.
 The printer spool service happens to meet our needs perfectly for this and it'll restart if we crash it!
 What's the name of the printer service?**

 Mentioned within this question is the term 'living in' a process.
 Often when we take over a running program we ultimately load another shared library into the program (a dll) which includes our malicious code.
 From this, we can spawn a new thread that hosts our shell.